Customize Consent Preferences

 While people were busy preparing for Thanksgiving, the Navy Times published an article about “integrity” issues in the Nuclear Navy.

-The article brought up a “new” test cheating incident by sailors on the nuclear aircraft carrier Harry S. Truman.
-It also mentioned a test cheating scandal revealed earlier this year aboard USS Dwight D. Eisenhower (another carrier) and the 2007 chemistry scandal aboard USS Hampton (a fast attack submarine).
+The article mentioned a “new” test cheating incident by sailors on the nuclear aircraft carrier Harry S. Truman.
+It also mentioned a test cheating scandal revealed earlier this year aboard the USS Dwight D. Eisenhower (another carrier) and the 2007 chemistry scandal aboard the USS Hampton (a fast-attack submarine).

 One of the most interesting parts of the article was at the end of the article.
 It said: